 Led by the founder of the National Federation of Women Workers, Mary Macarthur, their ten week strike successfully established the right to a minimum wage.

-The annual Midlands TUC Chainmakers Festival, held in Cradley Heath High Street on Saturday 1st July, is the largest celebration in Britain of women's political history.
+The annual Midlands TUC Chainmakers Festival, is held in Cradley Heath High Street on first Saturday of July, is the largest celebration in Britain of women's political history.

 It re-enacts the struggle and celebrates the achievements and strugle of the trade union movement both then and now.

-A family friendly street festival involving market stalls, fun fair rides, speeches, street theatre, music and debate, the 2017 festival promises to be a hugely successful and enjoyable day.
-The bigest annual celebration of women's history in Britain.
+A family friendly street festival involving market stalls, fun fair rides, speeches, street theatre, music and debate.

 How to get to Cradley Heath from Wolverhampton by train: